Nathan MacKinnon: Ascent to stardom, Hart Trophy, Rocket Richard Trophy, Stanley Cup championship (2017–present)

 On December 5, 2023, MacKinnon recorded his 500th career assist on a Logan O'Connor goal in a 3–2 win over the Anaheim Ducks.
 On December 21, MacKinnon scored his 300th career goal and seventh career hat-trick in a 6–4 win over the Ottawa Senators.
 On April 18, 2024, MacKinnon notched two assists on goals by Mikko Rantanen and Valeri Nichushkin, bringing him to an Avalanche-record 140 points.
-His 2023–24 season ended with MacKinnon playing in all 82 games with career highs in goals (51), assists (89) and points (140), finishing runner-up to Tampa Bay Lightning forward Nikita Kucherov for the Art Ross Trophy by four points as the leading point scorer.
-On June 27, MacKinnon was declared the winner of the Ted Lindsay Award by the NHL Players' Association, beating out fellow finalists Nikita Kucherov of the Tampa Bay Lightning and Auston Matthews of the Toronto Maple Leafs, respectively.
-Additionally, he was also the recipient for the Hart Memorial Trophy as the regular season's most valuable player, beating out the other two finalists of Nikita Kucherov and Connor McDavid, respectively.
+His 2023–24 season ended with MacKinnon playing in all 82 games, earning career highs in goals (51), assists (89) and points (140); he finished second for the Art Ross Trophy behind the 144 points by Tampa Bay Lightning forward Nikita Kucherov.
+The Avalanche defeated the Winnipeg Jets in five games in the opening round of the 2024 playoffs before falling in six games against the Dallas Stars.
+MacKinnon finished the playoffs with four goals and 10 assists for 14 points in all On June 27, MacKinnon won the Ted Lindsay Award, beating out fellow finalists Kucherov and Auston Matthews of the Toronto Maple Leafs, becoming the third player in franchise history to win the Hart after Joe Sakic in 2000–01 and Peter Forsberg in 2002–03 and the second in franchise history to win the Lindsay after Joe Sakic in 2000–01.
+Additionally, he was also the recipient for the Hart Memorial Trophy as the regular season's most valuable player, beating out the other two finalists of Kucherov and Edmonton Oilers forward and captain Connor McDavid.

 On December 10, 2024, in a 6–2 victory over the Pittsburgh Penguins, MacKinnon recorded his 600th career assist on a goal by Mikko Rantanen.
 He ended that game with five points (a goal and four assists).
 On March 10, 2025, in a 3–0 victory over the Chicago Blackhawks, Mackinnon recorded his 1,000th career point with an assist on a goal by Artturi Lehkonen, becoming the 100th player in league history to reach the marker.
-With 116 points (32 goals, 84 assists), he finished second in league scoring for the 2024–25 season, behind Kucherov.
-He and Kucherov also tied as the league leaders(s) in assists as they both got 84 assists each He was named a Ted Lindsay Award finalist for the fourth time, which was ultimately awarded to Kucherov.
+He was named a Ted Lindsay finalist for the fourth time after the 2024–25 season, which was eventually awarded to Nikita Kucherov.
+MacKinnon recorded earned 116 points (32 goals, 84 assists) during the 2024–25 campaign.
+His 84 assists along with Nikita Kucherov's 84 assists led the league in assists and MacKinnon's 116 points was good for second place in points behind Kucherov, once more.
+He also had seven goals and four assists for 11 points in all seven games in the Avalanche first round exit to the Dallas Stars.